 Latest FEM pressure simulations that take into account the real tensile/elongation performance of PTFE depending on temperature provide results that correspond well with practical tests.
 (The real tensile/elongation behavior shows that the strain in a test specimen increases during elongation due to the change of thickness.)
 Thus the strain limits of expansion joints with large diameters can now be determined precisely, which hitherto could only be estimated based on the data derived from testing small diameters.

-Fig. 9a and b: Simulation of the maximal operation pressure before plastic deformation; Source SGL / Dr. Schnabel GmbH
+Fig. 11a and b: Simulation of the maximal operation pressure before plastic deformation

-4.3 Resistance to vacuum
+Resistance to vacuum

 Pipes, especially in chemical plants, are permanently exposed to changing stress.
 If this is not caused by process conditions draining processes in facilities may cause vacuum strain.
 Expansion joints in pipes must absorb these partially high pressure fluctuations.
-The vacuum resistance is shown in figure 10.
+The vacuum resistance is shown schematical in figure 12.

-Fig. 10: Vacuum resistance of two- and three-convolution PTFE-expansion joints
+Fig. 12: Schematic vacuum resistance of PTFE-expansion joints